sedislab/SENTIL/sentil-embedded/README.md

 - Zephyr: a module, or [sentil-zephyr.tar.gz](https://github.com/sedislab/SENTIL/releases/latest/download/sentil-zephyr.tar.gz).
 See `packaging/zephyr/README.md`.
 - Bare metal: link the archive, or [sentil-bare-metal.tar.gz](https://github.com/sedislab/SENTIL/releases/latest/download/sentil-bare-metal.tar.gz).
 See `packaging/bare-metal/README.md`.

-The supported cores are the 32-bit ARM and RISC-V families with a heap: Cortex-M0+ (RP2040, SAMD21), Cortex-M3, Cortex-M4 and M7 (SAMD51, STM32, Teensy), and the ESP32 and ESP32-C3.
+The prebuilt archives cover the 32-bit ARM and RISC-V cores with a heap: Cortex-M0+ (RP2040, SAMD21), Cortex-M3, Cortex-M4 and M7 (SAMD51, STM32, Teensy), and the RISC-V ESP32 variants (ESP32-C3, ESP32-C6).
+The original Xtensa ESP32 runs the engine too, but its Rust target needs the Espressif toolchain fork, so it builds from source rather than shipping prebuilt; `extras/cross_compile.md` has the steps.
 An 8-bit AVR board does not have the room for the engine.

 ## Build from source